-In 1889 the bustle began to fade, possibly joined by its wearers!
-By 1891 just a tiny pad remained.
-The gathers at the back of the skirt remained until 1900.
-With the decline of the bustle, sleeves began to grow and the 1830s hourglass revival was well underway.
-Sleeves ballooned to proportions never seen before or indeed since – reaching their height in 1895-96.
-Leg O’ Mutton, Melon, Gigot and Balloon were a few of the names given to this sleeve.
+The bustle began to fade in 1889, possibly joined by its aging wearers!
+By 1891, just a tiny pad remained.
+The gathers at the back of the skirt stayed until 1900.
+With the decline of the bustle, sleeves began to grow, and the 1830s’ hourglass revival was well underway.
+Sleeves ballooned to proportions never seen before or indeed since—reaching their fullest in 1895–96.
+Leg O’ Mutton, Melon, Gigot, and Balloon were a few of the names given to this sleeve.
 Skirts became flared and gored, even circular.
-Tiny boned bodice waists were emphasized with a point in front.
-Evening dresses often sported elbow length sleeves.
+Tiny boned-bodice waists were emphasized with a point in front.
+Evening dresses often sported elbow-length sleeves.

-Silhouette slimmed and elongated considerably in 1897.
-Sleeves began to reduce in size and skirts were fashioned to be slim over the hips.
-Bodices began to have fullness at the front, which developed into the pigeon breast or monobosom shape of the early 20th century.
-Necklines rose even higher, supported by very high boned collars.
+Silhouettes slimmed and elongated considerably in 1897.
+Sleeves began to narrow, and skirts were made slim over the hips.
+Bodices became fuller in front, developing into the pigeon breast or mono-bosom shape of the early 20th century.
+Necklines rose even higher, supported by very high, boned collars.

 Written by The Vintage Fashion Guild